 Trademarks are words, phrases, symbols or designs that identify the source of goods of one party from those of other parties.
 A service mark services the same purpose as a trademark but identify and distinguish the source of services rather than goods.

 Rights to a trademark are established by using the mark in commerce.
 Registration of the mark with the U.S. Patent and Trademark Office is not mandatory.
 However, registration provides a very important trial advantage to the owner.
-If you want to sue someone for using the mark without permission, it must be registered in order to collect statutory monetary damages under federal law.
+If you want to sue someone for using the mark without permission, it must be registered in order to collect statutory money damages under federal law.

 Failure to register does not preclude so-called “common law” rights under state law, but you must prove actual damages from the infringing use instead of collecting statutory damages.
 As a practical matter, actual damages can be problematic to prove at trial.

 Even among lawyers, trade secrets law is an often-neglected area of intellectual property.
 But tell that to the President of a mid-sized business who just lost his Vice-President of Sales to a competitor along with a detailed list of pricing, margins and buying history of his best customers.